Rated Best Medical Malpractice Lawyer in Pittsburgh 2021

 & Top 25 Medical Malpractice Lawyers for America

-Award-winning Medical malpractice attorney Victor Pribanic founded Pribanic & Pribanic with a legal team who handle serious medical malpractice claims for clients in the Pittsburgh area, throughout Pennsylvania and nationwide.
-Since 1982, we’ve handled nearly every kind of medical negligence claim that’s out there in the world, involving but not limited to:
+Medical malpractice attorney Victor Pribanic founded Pribanic & Pribanic by building a legal team for serious medical malpractice claims in the Pittsburgh area, throughout Pennsylvania and nationwide.
+Since 1982, we’ve handled nearly every kind of medical negligence claim out there including but not limited to:

 2020 Pittsburgh Medical Malpractice ‘Lawyer Of The Year’ Victor Pribanic

 As reported by Best Lawyers, Medical Malpractice Super Lawyer Victor Pribanic, founder of the Tier 1 law firm Pribanic & Pribanic, was selected by his peers as “Lawyer of the Year” in Pittsburgh four times in six years.
-And he’s earned high accolades once again as Best Lawyers for Medical Malpractice in 17′, 18′, 19′ and 2020 in both medical malpractice and product liability“.
-Victor Pribanic describes his trail lawyer success under a basic principle, “Every single medical malpractice case we do is notable to the client, and they’re notable to us for that reason as well.”
+He’s also earned high accolades once again as Best Lawyers for Medical Malpractice in 17′, 18′, 19′ and 2020 as both a medical malpractice lawyer and a product liability lawyer.
+Victor Pribanic describes his trial lawyer success under a basic principle, “Every single medical malpractice case we do is notable to the client, and they’re notable to us for that reason as well.”